How to Get a Designer Home at an Affordable Price

 If you need help, you can always engage the assistance of a designer.

 Study the plans carefully and ask lots of questions.
 Get the company to email you with the options you have requested and make sure you get all quotes in writing.
 Ask them to include any details you are concerned about in the contract, which is signed by both parties before construction.

 Be really clear with what you want changed and what standard of finishes you want in your home.
 Not all project homes are equal and in a lot of cases, the home on display is the deluxe version of the project home – which costs substantially more.

 If you have a limited budget, think outside the square and try to create the look you want with budget priced options.

 For example, you may not be able to afford a marble/natural stone bathroom, so use a cheaper but lovely white tile with a marble tile as a feature wall or inlay.

 If your budget doesn’t allow for a stone benchtop in the kitchen, then choose a similar look in a laminate finish and frame it in either timber, stainless steel or aluminum – disguise it and most people will not be able to tell the difference.

 There are many little tricks you can do to give a project home a customised finish and once you add the furnishings that suit the look you are after – your home will truly be a personal expression of everything you love!

 Like this story?
-Subscribe here now to hear more from us and go in the draw to win $50,000.
+Subscribe here now to hear more from us

 The latest Property Market Update - which gives a statistical overview of the major markets around Australia - is now available.
 Download your FREE copy here.